vishvAsa/AgamaH/kaumAraH/MT_lekhAH/2007-01-14_shri-ramanuja-deshika-one-of-the-last-great-kaumara-tantrics.md

 hiraNyAkSha, with an upavIta of 3 intertwined snakes.
 Then from the snout of varAha emerged that awful emanation of kumAra, krodha-rAja kumAra, with 6 heads, who is irresistible.
 With these mantra-s he had attained the height of tantric perfection, he was called a deshika.

-### kumAra-parvata
 He was the master of the kaumAra lore, an impregnable mantra-vAdin.
 After his marriage he was proceeding with his wife to kumAra parvata when he was attacked by the turuShka-s on the way who tried to seize his wife.
 He deployed the krodha-rAja ShaNmukha hR^idaya mantra and got ready to